Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/025_EXP_SYNERGY_REDUNDANCY_TRANSITION/025_EXP_SYNERGY_REDUNDANCY_TRANSITION.md

 │  DURING COLLAPSE:                                                       │
 │  ─────────────────                                                      │
 │  • Synergy converts to redundancy                                      │
-│  • Information "crystallizes" — becomes available in each band        │
-│  • This IS the mechanism, not just a correlate                        │ │                                                                         │
+│  • Information "crystallizes", becomes available in each band         │ │  • This IS the mechanism, not just a correlate                        │ │                                                                         │
 │  AFTER COLLAPSE:                                                        │